 Investment ISAs also come in other options including Junior ISAs and Lifetime ISAs.
 Each has their own limits and special features.

 - Get started from £10 Per Month

 If you’ve exhausted your ISA allowance and want to try some medium-term investments, you can start trading from your phone.

 There are numerous mobile investment apps that can be used to start trading in stocks, some starting from only £1.

 Some of the more popular investment apps available in the UK include:

-These apps between them offer almost limitless options to invest small amounts of money.
+These apps offer almost limitless options to invest small amounts of money.
 These options include:

-Each of them offer different features for example trading 212 offers stock trading, CFD trading and an ISA option.
+Each of them offers different features for example Trading 212 offers stock trading, CFD trading and an ISA option.

 Trading 212 also has a practice area where you can invest a virtual £50,000 before you start trading for real.